cozy/cozy.github.io/src/tutorials/konnector.md

 The `$` variable is set to a [cheerio](https://cheerio.js.org/) object with [useful API to crawl the webpage](https://github.com/request/request-promise#crawl-a-webpage-better).

+ℹ You can name this variable as you want and create as many as you want Cheerio variables such as : `$doc` or `$page`.

 That object will be very useful for the next step.

 #### Parse the document